Henrixounez/TermSlides/README.md

 sudo npm run build
 cd ../../
 ```
+### Errors:
+* If the terminal doesn't show and you have in browser error not finding files like node_modules/xterm/build/addons/attach/attach.js<br>
+It means that you didn't installed correcty xterm.js, usually because you copy pasted the entire text block from above and it asked for your sudoer password, try to repeat commands :
+    ```
+    cd node_modules/xterm/
+    sudo npm install
+    sudo npm run build
+    ```
 ## How to use :
 - Create a slide on Slides.com
 - Add in your slide HTML :